dullhunk/whats-the-story-learning-glory/index.md

 2. TEACHING AND LEARNING: quote `We will achieve a top quartile sector position for student satisfaction`
 3. SOCIAL RESPONSIBILITY: quote `We will measure our success against a portfolio of measures and quality marks of social, cultural, economic and environmental impact`

-These core values are illustrated in Figure 2.
+These core values are illustrated in Figure 2, adapted from the original version published in the vision.

 ![Image](https://github.com/user-attachments/assets/bcec2956-9886-4b79-8a4d-a586bb393ed4)